CNN cited the American Immigration Council's recent report ...

 Unauthorized immigrants pay taxes.

-- Unauthorized immigrants in New Jersey paid $446.1 million in state and local taxes in 2010, according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in New Jersey paid $613.4 million in state and local taxes in 2012, which includes $276 million in sales taxes, $51.4 million in personal income taxes, and $286 million in property taxes, according to data from the Institute on Taxation and Economic Policy.

 Immigrants are integral to New Jersey’s economy as students.